 The pot luck method of choosing a VPN is fraught with risks, alas you also have to be careful when choosing more prominent or established services too.
 Here’s a quick checklist of the sort of things you should choose particularly if you want a decent service.
 There is no doubt that the BBC iPlayer detecting VPN services much more successfully over the last few years.
 Here’s some things you should look for in picking the best VPN service for BBC iPlayer –

 - UK Servers – seems an obvious point but it’s a crucial one.
 You need to connect through a UK based server in order for the BBC to work so it’s vital that the company has enough UK servers to support it’s users.
+If everything is routed through a couple of servers then you will have thousands of simultaneous connections on each address which is simple to spot and will result in automatic bans from the BBC.

 - Connection Speeds – although you can download programmes to watch online, the majority of people stream videos directly from the BBC site.
 It is crucial that the VPN server has enough speed, otherwise programs will stutter, stall and buffer every few minutes – a uniquely frustrating experience especially on Match of the Day!
+You don’t want to be accessing BBC iPlayer through a slow server I can assure you, make sure you find something with fast speeds and the ability to stream BBC iPlayer video at the definition you need.

 - Customer Support – it’s important to have a knowledgeable and responsive support department.
 It can be particularly useful if you want to access other resources where you need help accessing them.
 Also remember that the media companies including the BBC are constantly looking at ways to block VPNs and it’s likely only the most secure and technical will survive.
+Essential for keeping up with the latest developments who’s blocking who and how.
+Also for advising the customer, the best is an available 24 7 live chat which can help you any time but any support which is responsive and helpful is a bonus.

 - Security and Privacy – although it’s not always the priority, a VPN is primarily a security service.
 It is in the best interests of it’s continuation to work with the BBC iPlayer that the connection is secure and the users identity protected.
+This is especially important if you want to use it for online privacy as well as using it to unblock BBC iPlayer.
+So check out that they have the latest security features like a kill switch, smart DNS and decent privacy and security logs policy.

 - Discrete – sounds a silly option, but the most successful VPN services for watching the BBC are the low key ones.
 Anything openly advertising their TV watching credentials is likely to come onto the radar of the BBC legal department.
 That normally leads to a service closure so be warned.
 Pick a VPN service which is focused on security, but has fast UK servers too.
+Watching iPlayer with a VPN should be both a secure and transparent experience.

 Over the last few years it’s definitely got much harder to access the BBC iPlayer as the corporation seeks to restrict access to license holders who are physically in the UK.
 Yet it’s still perfectly possible to watch the BBC and all the other geo-blocked UK TV stations irrespective of your location.
 The reality is that the few which have kept a low profile and been around for a decade or more are still working perfectly.
 The market is unfortunately flooded with many operators who keep disappearing and getting blocked.